On this page:

-We currently have COVID-19 vaccination – first dose- appointments available to: youth aged 12-17 as well as adults aged 18+ in all “M” postal codes.
+Sherbourne Health currently have COVID-19 vaccination appointments for first and second dose available to: youth aged 12-17 (born in 2009 and earlier) as well as adults aged 18+ in all “M” postal codes at the Wellesley Community Centre.
 Please click here to find an appointment.
+Walk-ins also welcome!

 For individuals in postal codes M4X | M4Y | M5A | M5B who have significant barriers accessing the online booking tool, please call 416-347-0943 or 416-964-6657 for assistance with booking.

-The Government of Ontario has recently announced that they will be moving up second doses for those who have already received their first dose.
-If you’ve already had your first dose – with us or elsewhere – you are also able to book a second dose at the Wellesley Community Centre.
+If you’ve already had your first dose – with us or elsewhere – you may be able to book a second dose at the Wellesley Community Centre.
 Click here to book your appointment.

 We continue to encourage our service users to get a COVID-19 vaccination as soon as possible.